 Employers are ready to resume hiring, but job seekers are submitting fewer applications than last year at this time.

-A jobs rebound is underway, but some employers are struggling to keep up.
-Learn more about how businesses are responding to remote work and virtual hiring, accelerating digital transformation initiatives, enhancing team collaboration, and focusing on diversity, equity, and inclusion (DEI) programs.
+Learn how businesses are responding to remote work and virtual hiring, accelerating digital transformation initiatives, enhancing team collaboration, and focusing on diversity, equity, and inclusion (DEI) programs.

-Job opening activity is no longer correlated to rising COVID-19 cases.
-This signals a shift in how employers are reacting to the pandemic.
-For more details on this and the latest data on remote work and healthcare industry trends, read more.
+Job opening activity is no longer correlated to rising COVID-19 cases, signaling a shift in how employers are reacting to the pandemic.

 Overall hiring activity in Q3 (July – September 2020) shows promising behavior on behalf of employers.
 Read more to learn about changes in the retail industry, as well as gender equality in the workplace.